pvginkel/PdfiumViewer/README.markdown

 * In the C/C++ | Preprocessor tab, the Preprocessor Definition `FPDFSDK_EXPORTS` must be
   added to have the DLL export the correct symbols;

-* In the Linker | Input tab, the Additional Dependencies must be set to:
+* In the Linker | Input tab, the Additional Dependencies must be set to.
+This dialog appears after you've saved and re-opened the project configuration:

 ```
 kernel32.lib